 It has a big 10-quart capacity, and its baskets have a lot of surface area for arranging food in a single layer.
 The crisper trays have a ceramic coating, which you might prefer to PTFE coatings, but it also makes it harder to clean by hand.

-It has excellent versatility.
+This is an amazingly versatile air fryer.
 Because of its dual-basket design, you can cook separate food in each basket using different settings.
 The 'Smart Finish' setting delays cooking for the basket with the shorter cook time to have both sides end at the same time.
+The air fryer draws less power if you only use one basket, topping out at 1,445W.

 It makes great-quality fried food.
 When you air fry things like vegetables, French fries, or chicken wings, most of the food comes out well-cooked and golden brown.
 It performs better than most air fryers we've tested, with only a small proportion of the food undercooked by the time some small areas start to burn.